sympower/dt-data-load-tool/docs/website/docs/general-usage/schema-evolution.md

 However, for cases where schema evolution might be triggered by malicious events, such as in web tracking, data contracts are advised.
 Read more about how to implement data contracts [here](./schema-contracts).

-## Schema evolution with `dlt`
+## Schema evolution with `data_load_tool`

-`dlt` automatically infers the initial schema for your first pipeline run.
+`data_load_tool` automatically infers the initial schema for your first pipeline run.
 However, in most cases, the schema tends to change over time, which makes it critical for downstream consumers to adapt to schema changes.

-As the structure of data changes, such as the addition of new columns or changing data types, `dlt` handles these schema changes, enabling you to adapt to changes without losing velocity.
+As the structure of data changes, such as the addition of new columns or changing data types, `data_load_tool` handles these schema changes, enabling you to adapt to changes without losing velocity.

 ## Inferring a schema from nested data

 The first run of a pipeline will scan the data that goes through it and generate a schema.
-To convert nested data into a relational format, `dlt` flattens dictionaries and unpacks nested lists into sub-tables.
+To convert nested data into a relational format, `data_load_tool` flattens dictionaries and unpacks nested lists into sub-tables.

-We'll review some examples here and figure out how `dlt` creates the initial schema and how normalization works.
+We'll review some examples here and figure out how `data_load_tool` creates the initial schema and how normalization works.
 Consider a pipeline that loads the following schema:

 ```py
 data = [{